profLuna/CIAsimulation/README.md

 This is a simulation of the Cumulative Impact Assessment process for the Sudbury-Hudson transmission project.
+A webpage showing the full analysis is available at \<<https://profluna.github.io/CIAsimulation/>\>.